dmbarbour/glas/docs/GlasApps.md

 ### Distribution

 Application state is represented in the `step:State` tree value.
-Instead of partitioning and replicating variables across machines, we'll break the tree into stable component branches then distribute those.
+Instead of partitioning and replicating variables across machines, an optimizer can separate state into components then distribute those.
+Effects can also be localized to machines where appropriate, e.g. `at:(loc:MachineRef, do:LocalEffect)`, allowing for local clocks and filesystems.

-The read and write buffers for a channel can be represented by lists on two different machines.
-We can mirror stable regions of the tree for efficient read-only access.
-Distributed application programs should include annotations and types to support intelligent distribution and resist accidental performance degradation.
+Any transaction that interacts with state or effects on multiple machines is naturally a distributed transaction.
+Communication is based on distributed transactions, but optimizing certain patterns.
+For example, we can heavily optimize a transaction that moves data between channel buffers on different machines.
+Read-only access to replicated state can potentially be optimized to use point-to-point updates if we also model 'time' as a machine-local effect (to avoid observing inconsistency between state and time).

-Effects APIs should also be extended to work with machine-specific resources.
-A viable, non-invasive option is to wrap machine-local effects with an explicit location, e.g. `at:(loc:MachineRef, do:LocalEffect)`.
-Transactions that reference multiple locations can be useful and would be implemented as distributed transactions, but should be avoided in normal use cases.
+In case of network partitioning, each partition continues to evaluate in isolation, but distributed transactions are blocked.
+When networks partitions reconnect, the distributed transactions can immediately continue running.
+This results in very good default resilience for short-lived network disruptions, but programs should explicitly handle long-term disruptions, e.g. via timeouts or pushback (waiting when write buffers are full).

 ### Logging